Velliz/puko/readme.md

 and see usage and sample in [documentation](https://velliz.github.io/pudo)

 If you find bugs, error or you want contribute to this project.
-Fell free to post an issue and pull request to make puko framework better.
+Don't hesitate to post an issue and pull request to make puko framework better.

 ## About